dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 To view the status of problems submitted to a project's solvers, go to the **Problem Status** tab.

+.. note:: Up to 1000 of a Leap account's newest problem submissions are stored
+    and accessible for up to 365 days.

 .. tip::

     *   To display the most up-to-date status, click **Refresh Table**.